Why Inheriting That Beautiful Timeshare Can Bust Your Wallet

-Dubbed “Why Inheriting That Beautiful Timeshare Can Bust Your Wallet,” the piece is a thorough and even-handed look at the struggles that consumers face when navigating the timeshare industry – particularly when it comes to extricating oneself from an unwanted commitment to a timeshare interest.
+Titled: “Why Inheriting That Beautiful Timeshare Can Bust Your Wallet,” the article offers a comprehensive and balanced examination of the challenges consumers encounter within the timeshare industry.
+It specifically highlights the difficulties individuals face when attempting to disentangle themselves from an undesirable commitment to a timeshare interest.

 Something of Value or More of a Hassle?

 As the article points out, many families are put in this position when they are asked to inherit the timeshare interest of a loved one who has passed away – and who likely believed that they would be leaving their heirs something of value, since, as Weir puts it, they were pitched that they could “pass it on down like a suitcase full of money.”

 In reality, timeshare ownership is typically an expensive proposition even under the best of circumstances, given the existence of assessments and annual maintenance fees, which tend to increase, year over year.
 What’s more, timeshare ownership is an obligation that comes with a unique set of frustrations, among them “the inability to book during prime weeks,” as CNBC puts it.

 For these reasons and more, plenty of people who stand to inherit a timeshare see it as “more of a hassle than an asset,” as estate and tax attorney Michael Burns told CNBC.